 Travelling back in time to give your younger self beauty advice would be the dream – setting you up for better skin, fuller brows and more confidence as you grew into adulthood.
 What would you tell yourself about beauty?
 Here are my ten pearls of wisdom.

 1: Don’t pluck your eyebrows

-Kate Moss is a beautiful alien whose eyebrows will not be representative of the trend in 2019.
+Kate Moss is a beautiful alien whose eyebrows will not be representative of the trend in years to come.
 You’ll need all the hairs you can get, in spite of what she’s currently displaying.
 Trust me on this.

 2: Start using SPF ASAP